snoopspy/vperformance/readme.md

   pfm.report(); /**/
 }
 ```
   * The result.
-You get count, elapsed time and average time information(nano-second) where check function is called.
+You get count, elapsed and average time information(nano-second) where check function is called.
 ```
 beg     end     count   elapsed         average
 1,111   2,222   10      112,851,496     11,285,149